Demon Slayer Dominates Japan’s 2025 Box Office as Anime Drives a Historic Year for Domestic Film

 Conan, Chainsaw Man, and a Top 10 Filled With Anime

-Third place went to Detective Conan: One-Eyed Flashback, which earned ¥147 billion (approximately $980 million).
-Its opening three days alone delivered ¥34.39 billion (about $229 million), landing it at No. 1 out of the gate.
-The result marks the third consecutive year the Detective Conan film series has crossed ¥100 billion (about $670 million), underscoring the franchise’s extraordinary consistency.
+Detective Conan: One-Eyed Flashback placed third, earning ¥14.7 billion (approximately $98 million).
+Its opening three days alone delivered ¥3.44 billion (about $23 million), landing it at No. 1 out of the gate.
+The result marks the third consecutive year the Detective Conan film series has crossed ¥10 billion, underscoring the franchise’s extraordinary consistency.

-Just outside the top tier, Chainsaw Man – Reze Arc reached an estimated ¥100 billion or more (about $670 million), while the live-action anime adaptation Cells at Work! ranked fifth with ¥63.5 billion (approximately $423 million).
+Chainsaw Man – Reze Arc reached an estimated ¥10 billion or more (about $67 million), while the live-action anime adaptation Cells at Work! ranked fifth with ¥6.35 billion (approximately $42 million).
 Notably, Cells at Work! became Warner Bros.
 Japan’s highest-grossing domestic live-action release to date.

 A Strong Year Ends With Industry Questions Ahead